abshinn/SpotifyControl/README.md

-The simplest way to install the script is just to just download the script file from the GitHub page and add the line `alias spotify="osascript /path/to/SpotifyControl.scpt"` in your `.profile`.
+The simplest way to install the script is just to just download the script file from the GitHub page and add the line `alias spot="osascript /path/to/SpotifyControl.scrpt"` in your `.bash_profile`.

-If you have `git`, even simpler will be to clone this repository with `git clone git://github.com/dronir/SpotifyControl.git` and then edit `.profile` as above.
+If you have `git`, even simpler will be to clone this repository with `git clone git://github.com/abshinn/SpotifyControl.git` and then edit `.bash_profile` as above.
 This will also make it easy to keep up to date with possible updates to the script.

 ## Usage

-* To start Spotify playback, type `spotify start` or `spotify play`.
+* To start Spotify playback, type `spot start` or `spot play`.
 If you do this locally and Spotify is not running, it will start.
 Remotely, Spotify will not start properly.
 Optionally, pass a Spotify URI as a second argument.
-* To pause Spotify playback, type `spotify stop` or `spotify pause`.
+* To pause Spotify playback, type `spot stop` or `spot pause`.
-* To toggle playback, type `spotify play/pause`.
+* To toggle playback, type `spot play/pause`.
-* To go to the next track, type `spotify next`.
+* To go to the next track, type `spot next`.
-* To go to the previous track, type `spotify previous` or `spotify prev`.
+* To go to the previous track, type `spot previous` or `spot prev`.
-* To print information about the currently playing track, type `spotify info`
+* To print information about the currently playing track, type `spot info`
-* To jump to a particular time in the track, type `spotify jump N`, where N is the track position in seconds.
+* To jump to a particular time in the track, type `spot jump N`, where N is the track position in seconds.
-* To fast forward, type `spotify forward N` where N is the number of seconds to jump ahead.
+* To fast forward, type `spot forward N` where N is the number of seconds to jump ahead.
-* To rewind, type `spotify rewind N` where N is the number of seconds to jump backwards.
+* To rewind, type `spot rewind N` where N is the number of seconds to jump backwards.
-* To change volume, type `spotify volume N` where N is a number between 0 and 100.
+* To change volume, type `spot volume N` or `spot vol N` where N is a number between 0 and 100.
-* To toggle shuffle, type `spotify shuffle`.
+* To toggle shuffle, type `spot shuffle`.
-* To toggle repeat, type `spotify repeat`.
+* To toggle repeat, type `spot repeat`.
-* To show a list of these commands, just type `spotify`.
+* To show a list of these commands, just type `spot`.

 ### Over SSH